In this article, you'll learn the following:

 Portsmouth Pride

 Portsmouth Pride is a free all-day event on Southsea Common - there’s plenty of fun to be had!
-Head to the main stage for performances from drag icons Danny Beard and Black Peppa, along with talented tribute acts paying homage to musical heroes.
-Plenty of food, drinks and activity stalls are set to keep you fuelled and engaged all day.
+Head to the main stage for performances from Vicki Vivacious and The Cheeky Girls, along with talented tribute acts paying homage to musical heroes.
+Plenty of food, drinks and activity stalls will keep you fuelled and engaged all day.

 Price: Free